Notts County F.C.: Formation to World War I

 Although formally organised on 7 December 1864, (Note: A meeting was held on that date at the George Hotel, Nottingham, where a president, treasurer and committee were elected, and a subscription fee collected.)
-Notts County's traditional foundation date is 1862.
-From about this time, the founding members had met in The Park, Nottingham, to practice football amongst themselves, and these gatherings came to be regarded as the club's beginning.
-(Note: A newspaper report from the Nottingham Guardian on 28 November 1862 is sometimes linked with the formation of Notts County.
-The report (as given in the Notts County histories) reads "The opening of the Nottingham Football Club commenced on Tuesday last at Cremorne Gardens.
-A side was chosen by W. Arkwright and Chas Deakin.
-A very spirited game resulted in the latter scoring two goals and two rouges against one and one."
-However, Foss points out that the club named in the report is actually a Milton Football Club from Sheffield.
-Foss suggests that the mistake may have arisen in an earlier edition of that day's Nottingham Guardian and was corrected later.)
+Notts County's traditional foundation date is 1862, making them the oldest professional football club in the world.
+From about this time, the founding members had met in The Park, Nottingham, to practice football amongst themselves, and these informal gatherings came to be regarded as the club's beginning.
 Notts played their first recorded match on 8 December 1864 at Nottingham's Meadows Cricket Ground, against a team known as Trent Valley.
 On 2 January 1865, Notts were beaten 1–0 by Sheffield at the Meadows, the latter's first match against an opponent from outside of Sheffield.
 The club's early members were overwhelmingly from middle class backgrounds, including bankers, solicitors and men involved in Nottingham's lacemaking industry.
 Notts are thought to have mostly played under Sheffield Rules in their early days, though certain matches are recorded as being played according to "Nottingham Rules".